bss-aero/bss-aero.github.io/index.md

 - **LTA Team**: lighter than air aircraft (i.e. ballons, airships).
 - **Rocket Team**: rocket science, technology and engineering projects.
 - **Rotorcraft Team**: helicopters, multirotors (drones) and more.
-- **Spacecraft Team**: spaceplanes, spacestations, satellites and more.
+- **Spacecraft Team**: spaceplanes, space stations, satellites and more.

 ## I want to contribute!

 Cool!
 As our projects are Open Source, the contribution is the right spirit!
 You can check out our main ideas on our _[Creation Manifesto](/manifesto.pdf)_.

+We use some tools to help out our community, _Git_ is one of them.
+If you aren't familiar with _Git_ you should _really_ check out about it [here](https://guides.github.com/introduction/git-handbook/).

+We use Trello to make our projects public, you can check it out [here](https://trello.com/bssaero).

-### I want to contribute in a specific repository
+### I want to contribute in a specific project

-As you can download and fork any repository, just do it!
+As you can download and fork any repository of any project, just do it!

-If you want the changes you made goes to a `bss-aero` repository you can make a Pull Request (PR) and we will analyze what you have brought to the table.
+If you want that your changes goes to a _bss-aero_ repository you can make a Pull Request (PR) and we will analyze what you have brought to the table (this isn't a big deal).

-If you are a member and has the right permissions you can develop into the repository
+If you are already a member and has the right team permissions you can develop with your team into the repository.

 ### I want to start a new open-source project